 - Sprinkle about 2 tablespoons of cheese over each egg and cook covered for about 3-4 minutes, depending on how soft you want the yolk to be.

-- Eggs are done when the cheese is melted, white is firm, and yolk is a done as you like it.
+- Eggs are done when the cheese is melted, white part is firm, and yolk is as done as you like it.
 I cook mine about 3 minutes for yolks that are still mostly soft but starting to firm on the edges.